django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ---

-## Vulnerable dependencies

-### Overview

-* Like many Python web apps, `pettwitter` has a list of other libraries it depends on in `requirements.txt`.
-* Over time, these dependencies get new versions.
-Sometimes new versions fix bugs; other times, they add bugs.

----

-## Vulnerable dependencies

-### Your goal (#7)

-* Look at the dependencies of this app.
-Figure out which dependency had a recent change that introduced a security issue.
-* **Check your learning**: Send a private message to WIlliam / Jacinda or a team member who's completed this saying which dependency is vulnerable, and how to exploit it.

-* For hints, type '`s`'.

-Note:
-- Dependencies can be pinned to specific versions.
-The vulnerable dependency in this case is _not_ pinned to a specific version.
-- When the app installs itself, it downloads packages from [PyPI](https://pypi.python.org).
-- You may need to look at `thesite/thesite/urls.py` to figure out how to abuse the vulnerability.
-- In which _version_ was the security vulnerability introduced?

----

 ## Abuse pickle storage
 ### Overview (extra credit)

 This app uses pickle!
 Look at the settings file.

 Pickle is a way to take Python data, like `{'key': ['val11', 'val2']}` and turn it into a file that can be loaded into Python later.

-Unfortunately, pickle is horrifyingly powerful: when loading data in from a pickle, Python will execute _code_ that the pickle file says to execute, not merely restore data.
+Unfortunately, pickle is powerful: when loading data in from a pickle, Python will execute _code_ that the pickle file says to execute, not merely restore data.

 Since Django's `signed_cookie` session store uses pickle to serialize the session data, you can cause _arbitrary code_ to run on the server.

 ---

 ## Abuse pickle storage
 ### Your goal (extra credit)

 * Take the work you did before to load custom session data, and